Parenting, Heredity, Environment… All Just Half the Battle

 - Souls reincarnate, bringing the personalities, dispositions, and artistic inclinations from their previous lives into their new lives.
 Brilliant souls who die often reincarnate as child prodigies.
 Murderers and other violent criminals who die often reincarnate quickly… whether determined to make amends in a new lifetime, or (more likely) resigned to resume the violence once again as they grow into adulthood.
 (See exactly how reincarnation takes place for some people on the other side… )

 - Ethereal beings (angels) sometimes choose to incarnate as a learning experience for themselves and for other ethereal beings close to them.
-These angel-incarnate children are sensitive and wise beyond their years… and they often choose to die at a young age rather than prolong the noble-savage rigors of terrestrial life.
+These angel-incarnate children are sensitive and wise beyond their years… and they often choose to die at a young age rather than prolong the noble-savage rigors of terrestrial living.
 (Read more about ethereal beings incarnating as brilliant children… )

 - People who spend a lifetime excessively attached to worldly thinking and worldly things will often remain stuck near the Earth after they die.
 Instead of detaching from the Earth and moving to finer realms of spirit, they remain in a dense spirit body and move in and out of our world as “ghosts.”
 They’re often troubled and confused, and they often latch on to carnal bodies, especially of children.
-Their confused thoughts and unnatural compulsions boil over into the minds of their host children… affecting the kids’ thoughts, words, and actions.
+Their confused thoughts and unnatural compulsions boil over into the minds of their host children… confusing and perhaps shaping the kids’ thoughts, words, and actions.
 (Read more about spirit attachments… )

 The more we learn about spirit, the more we begin to see the profound influence which invisible beings inhabiting the various spiritual realms can have on our lives.
 (More about the spirit realms… )